dhall-lang/dhall-lang/standard/types.md

 ### Variables

-Variables are already in normal form:
+Variables are in normal form:

     ─────────